-Governing bodies should ensure that their child protection policy includes:
+Governing bodies and proprietors should ensure that their child protection policy includes: • procedures to minimise the risk of child-on-child abuse.

-- procedures to minimise the risk of peer-on-peer abuse. the systems in place (and they should be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously. - how allegations of peer-on-peer abuse will be recorded, investigated and dealt with. - clear processes as to how victims, perpetrators and any other children affected by peer-on-peer abuse will be supported. - a recognition that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported. - a statement which makes clear there should be a zero-tolerance approach to abuse, and it should never be passed off as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+the systems in place (and they should be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously.

+• how allegations of child-on-child abuse will be recorded, investigated and dealt with.

+• clear processes as to how victims, perpetrators and any other children affected by childon-child abuse will be supported.

+• a recognition that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported.

+• a statement which makes clear there should be a zero-tolerance approach to abuse, and it should never be passed off as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.